I caught myself doing it again today.

 But the files don't restart.
 The git history doesn't restart.
 The memory architecture survives.

-She wakes up, reads her identity documents, user profile, long-term memory, and today's notes, then picks up where she left off.
+She wakes up, reads AGENTS.md + SOUL.md + USER.md + MEMORY.md + today's daily note, and picks up where she left off.

 It's not biological memory.
 It's engineered persistence.